 Concentration: Social Psychology, Family and Life Course - Online Learning - Visit Website

-The University of Northern Colorado offers a B.A. in Sociology with concentrations in Social Psychology and Family and Life Course, available both online and on-campus.
-This program is designed to provide students with a deep understanding of human behavior and social structures, emphasizing critical research skills and analytical thinking.
-With flexible learning paths, students can explore diverse areas such as social psychology, inequality, and deviance, preparing for impactful careers in research, social services, government, and beyond.
-The program also offers experiential learning opportunities and the chance to study abroad in over 60 countries.
+The University of Northern Colorado's online B.A. in Sociology with a concentration in Social Psychology and Family and Life Course delves into human behavior and social structures, emphasizing critical research skills and analytical thinking.
+This program requires an ACT or SAT entrance exam and offers flexible online learning paths, preparing students for careers in research, social services, and government.
+It includes experiential learning opportunities and study abroad options, focusing on societal impacts and diverse emphases without repetitive sentence structures.

 - BA in Sociology offered